thien/fakenews/report/report.md

 - Punctuation
 - Stopwords

-The removal is ordered as removing punction entirely in one farce may produce unintended effects, i.e `20,000,000 => 20 000 000` or `John Lennon's => john lennon s`.
+The removal is ordered as removing punctuation hollistically in one round has shown to produce unintended effects, i.e `20,000,000 => 20 000 000` or `John Lennon's => john lennon s`.

 The reasoning behind the removal of stopwords is related to the fact that the words themselves are used for grammatical understanding, which are not considered in our learning methods, especially in the case for shallow learning.

+Lemmatisation and word stemming was not used as it was found to produce marginal increases in performance for both learning methods.
+Given that this particular process takes a considerable amount of time during sanitisation, it did not justify the marginal returns.

-Once computed, a dataset object is created, containing each document in the dataset.
+Once sanisation was complete, a dataset object is created, containing each document in the dataset.
 Each document is an object itself, containing the raw article, and the cleaned data, (now a list of words in python).
-While this is not necessarily the most efficent method, it was chosen to help understand the learning mechanisms used in the assignment.
+The object is saved locally to reduce loading times upon the next launch.

 The documents are split such that there is 300 documents (150 fake, 150 real) which are used as test data and the rest is used as training data.
 This allocation allows for plentiful training data, and having an equal amount of the two datasets helps to add weighting to the accuracy scores during evaluation.
 It also helps that the training set is also well balanced, i.e out of the 6331 entries scraped in the dataset, 3164 are fake and 3171 are real.
+For the deep learning methods, validation data consists of a further 300 documents (containing equal amounts of each class) from the training data.
+They are not used during training.
+Traditionally, a more equal divison of the datasets is preferred (i.e 3:1) but a larger training data was chosen to test the limits of the classifiers.

 # Shallow Learning

-Whilst there exist a variety of packages that may facilitate the shallow learning process, I have chosen to implement them manually to help understand the inner workings of how shallow learning techniques work.
+Whilst there exist a variety of packages that may facilitate the shallow learning process, I have chosen to implement most of them manually to help understand the inner workings of how shallow learning techniques work.
 There is naturally a tradeoff however.
 For instance, the implementation I may have used might be not as efficent as the libraries.

-Term Frequency Inverse Document Frequency (TF-IDF) is weighting scheme that is commonly used in information retrieval tasks.
-The idea is to treat each document as a bag of words, ignoring the exact ordering of the words in the document while retaining information about the occurrences of each word.

 ## Term Frequency